isabella232/dynamic-media-classic.en-1/help/creating-image-maps.md

 1. Click Select.

-## Using a template to enter JavaScript and URLs {#using-a-template-to-enter-javascript-and-urls}
+## Using a template to enter JavaScript™ and URLs {#using-a-template-to-enter-javascript-and-urls}

 You can define a URL template (also known as an Href template) to make entering Image Map URLs easier and more efficient.
 Define a URL template if most of your Image Map URLs share a common, fixed format.
 By entering the portion of the URL that is fixed as the URL template, you do not have to enter this portion of the URL each time you create an Image Map.
-Your URL Template can also contain JavaScript commands, pathnames, and parameters.
-By default, the URL template contains a proprietary Dynamic Media Classic JavaScript handler called `loadProduct` that opens the image in a new window.
+Your URL Template can also contain JavaScript™ commands, pathnames, and parameters.
+By default, the URL template contains a proprietary Dynamic Media Classic JavaScript™ handler called `loadProduct` that opens the image in a new window.

 >[!NOTE]
 >
->Be aware that when you add the Javascript code into the HREF attribute of your image map, the code is run on the client's computer.
-Therefore, make sure that the Javascript code is secure.
+>When you add the JavaScript™ code into the HREF attribute of your image map, the code is run on the client's computer.
+Therefore, make sure that the JavaScript™ code is secure.

 ### About URL templates {#about-url-templates}